underscoreio/underscoreio/src/html/_posts/2015-05-15-slick-enrichment.md

   }
 ~~~

-This implicit should to apply to a query.
-In fact, we're happy or it to apply to any query, and the type of a query in Slick is `Query[M, U, C]`:
+This implicit needs to apply to a query, rather than an `Int`.
+In fact, we're happy for it to apply to any query, and the type of any query in Slick is `Query[M, U, C]`:

 - `M` is called the mixed type (the types that take part in a query);
 - `U` is called the unpacked type (the types you end up with); and